 I doubt it can be much worse than being humiliated with 1/9 on home soil.
 And yet I survived.
-So try it out.
-Be ready to invest short-term, to win big in the long-term.
+So, try it out.
+Be ready to invest short term in order to win big in the long term.

 Next time you face a higher-rated opponent:

 - Follow your intuition.

 - Go for the attack.

 - Take the initiative.